stefvanhouten/transparant-https-proxy/README.md

 and helps manage the packages.
 To do this we first need to have `Python 3.8` on our computer.
 Check your python version with the following commands depending on how you installed Python:

+`python -V`
+or
 `python3 -V`

+If you have the correct version installed, run the command with whichever of the above commands gave you the correct version in the directory "transparant-https-proxy" (project directory).

+`python venv env`
 or
-`python -V`

-If you have the correct version installed now run the command with whichever of the above commands gave you the correct version.

-`python venv env`
+`python3 venv env`

 This might take a little bit of time to complete.
-When the command is done with execution you will now have a new folder called env in your project directory.
-Now we need to activate this environment:
+When the command is done with execution, you will now have a new folder called env in your project directory.
+Now we need to activate this environment in the project directory:

 For Windows:
-`env/scripts/activate`
+`-m env/scripts/activate`
 For Linux (I think):
 `source env/bin/activate`

 Now that you have your virtual environment activate you should see (env) PS path_to_the_current_directory in your command line interface.
-The next step is to install all required packages for this project, because we are using a virtual environment this is really easy to maintain and setup.
+The next step is to install all required packages for this project, because we are using a virtual environment, this is really easy to maintain and setup.
 All you need to do to get started is the following:

-`pip install -r .\requirements.txt` or depending on your python installation:
+`pip install -r requirements.txt` or depending on your python installation:
 `pip3 install -r .\requirements.txt`